Post-Accident Drug and Alcohol Testing Requirements Under the FMCSA

 Other suggested reading for all DOT-covered employers is the publication: “What Employers Need To Know About DOT Drug and Alcohol Testing [Guidance and Best Practices]”

 The information presented here is meant to provide general information and guidance.
 Information is deemed reliable but not guaranteed.
 Legal advice must be provided in the course of an attorney-client relationship specifically with reference to all the facts of the particular situation under consideration.
 Such is not the case here, and accordingly, the information presented here must not be relied on as a substitute for obtaining legal advice from a licensed attorney and/or the U.S. Department of Transportation Office of the General Counsel.
 When in doubt, check with your corporate legal counsel and/or the U.S. Department of Transportation Office of the General Counsel or an agent of the operating agency that covers your industry.
-Certified Training Solutions is not responsible or liable for any loss or damage relating to the use of the information in this article.
+Certified Training Solutions, LLC is not responsible or liable for any loss or damage relating to the use of the information in this article.
 Before relying on the material in any important matter, users should carefully evaluate its accuracy, currency, completeness and relevance for their purposes, and should obtain any appropriate professional advice relevant to their particular circumstances.

-Copyright Certified Training Solutions LLC - published August 2018
+Copyright Certified Training Solutions, LLC - published August 2018